ACLaks/website/_products/havdala-mat-small.md

     size: 12x18
 ---

-This convenient laminated mat is perfect both to read Havdala from and to catch your candle drippings and wine spills.
+Read Havdala from this convenient laminated mat - and catch your candle drippings and wine spills as well.

+Available with either the Ashkenazi or Eidut Hamizrach text.